sakethc4/FIRE-Research-Matrix-Multiplication/INTRODUCTION.md

 Similar to how classical computers store numbers, quantum computers—at least for the purpose of addition and multiplication—store integers in binary.
 Classical computers usually store integers using a fixed number of bits, typically either 32 or 64 bits.
 However, since qubits are a much more limited resource than bits, quantum computers store a reduced range of numbers, generally well below 32 qubits per integer.

 Although qubits are probabilistic by nature, the initial and final integer states for quantum arithmetic circuits are designed NOT to be in a superposition; assuming no quantum noise, only one measurement is necessary to get the result of a single arithmetic operation.
+Superposition is only used internally within the arithmetic circuits.

 ## Implementations of Addition and Multiplication